vuejs/docs/src/api/application-config.md

 By default, Vue removes/condenses whitespaces between template elements to produce more efficient compiled output:

 1. Leading / ending whitespaces inside an element are condensed into a single space
-2. Whitespaces between elements that contains newlines are removed
+2. Whitespaces between elements that contain newlines are removed
-3. Consecutive whitepsaces in text nodes are condensed into a single space
+3. Consecutive whitespaces in text nodes are condensed into a single space

-Setting the value to `'preserve'` will disalbe (2) and (3).
+Setting the value to `'preserve'` will disable (2) and (3).

 ### compilerOptions.delimiters